Connect with others who understand.

 Risk factors for a lower life expectancy with myasthenia gravis include being male, being diagnosed after age 50, and having cancer of the thymus gland.

-Although most people with myasthenia gravis can expect a normal life expectancy, symptoms of MG can affect your quality of life, including your ability to complete daily activities.
+Although most people with myasthenia gravis can expect a normal life expectancy, symptoms of myasthenia gravis can affect your quality of life, including your ability to complete daily tasks.
 Myasthenia gravis can also take a toll on your mental health.
-Mood disorders occur in about 40 percent of people with the condition.
+About 40 percent of people with the condition experience mood disorders.
+Living with symptoms, treatments, and changes to daily routines can lead to stress, anxiety, or depression.

 What Are the Most Common Causes of Death for People With Myasthenia Gravis?

-In the U.S., the top two leading causes of death for the general population are heart disease and cancer.
-Researchers have found similar patterns in people with myasthenia gravis.
+In the United States, the top two leading causes of death for the general population are heart disease and cancer.
+Researchers have found similar patterns in those with myasthenia gravis.
 A 2020 study in Sweden found that cancer and heart disease were the first and second most common causes of death among 4,000 people with myasthenia gravis.
 Myasthenia gravis itself was the third leading cause of death in this population.

 The top two causes of death for people with myasthenia gravis are heart disease and cancer, followed by MG itself.